Pennsylvania Estate Planning Drafting Software

 Key Considerations for Pennsylvania Attorneys

-- —Rates: 0% spouse, 4.5% lineal, 12% siblings, 15% others
+- —Rates: 0% spouse and certain parent-child transfers, 4.5% lineal, 12% siblings, 15% others

 - —No state estate tax